Max Strus NBA Preview vs. the Celtics

 Max Strus Insights vs. the Celtics

-- He's knocked down 2.8 threes per game, or 25.0% of his team's makes from beyond the arc this season.
+- Strus' opponents, the Celtics, have one of the slowest offensive tempos, ranking 27th, averaging 101.7 possessions per game, while his Cavaliers average 100.6 per game, which ranks 13th among NBA teams.

-- Strus' opponents, the Celtics, have one of the NBA's slowest tempos with 101.8 possessions per game, while his Cavaliers rank 13th in possessions per game with 100.5.
+- Giving up 109 points per contest, the Celtics are the fourth-ranked squad in the league on defense.

-- The Celtics are the third-best defensive squad in the league, conceding 108.8 points per game.
+- Giving up 42.9 rebounds per game, the Celtics are the ninth-ranked squad in the NBA.

-- On the boards, the Celtics are 11th in the league, allowing 43.3 rebounds per game.
+- In terms of assists, the Celtics are third in the league, giving up 23.9 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!